Hjalmar Mäe: Biography

 Mäe was twice a candidate to the Riigikogu, in the 1929 Estonian parliamentary election as a Landlords' Party candidate and in the 1932 Estonian parliamentary election as a National Centre Party candidate.
-Later he joined the Vaps Movement.
+He later joined the Vaps Movement, for which he was arrested during the government of Konstantin Päts.
+In 1935 Mäe was sentenced to 20 years of hard labour, but was released under a 1938 amnesty law and moved to Nazi Germany.